Chicago Forum Research and Course Development Grants

 Jennifer Spruill, An Ethnographic Reframing of Hate Speech and Law in the U.S. and Germany

-Susan Stokes, Universities in an Era of Democratic Erosion (in collaboration with Aziz Huq)
+Susan Stokes, Universities in an Era of Democratic Erosion (in collaboration with Aziz Huq from the University of Chicago)

-Tanya Zakrison, Breaking Medical Barriers: Academic Freedom in Cuban-American Scientific Exchange (in collaboration with Christopher Gomez, Ramya Kumar, Diane Haddad, Anjli Parrin, and Baddr Shaksheer)
+Tanya Zakrison, Breaking Medical Barriers: Academic Freedom in Cuban-American Scientific Exchange (in collaboration with Christopher Gomez, Ramya Kumar, Diane Haddad, Anjli Parrin, and Baddr Shakhsheer from the University of Chicago)

 University of Chicago Graduate Students: